 To provide additional tissue for research and clinical trial inclusion

-Complete resection is difficult because of the inherent infiltrative nature of the disease, and the ability to completely resect the tumour largely depends on where the tumour is located in the brain.
-If a tumour is located in a deep part of the brain or near an “important” (eloquent) part of the brain, then complete resection is less likely due to the increased risk of causing a stroke from the surgery.
+Due to the infiltrative nature of the disease, total resection is challenging, and the ability to completely resect the tumour is primarily dependent on its location in the brain.
+If a brain tumour is located in a deep brain region or near a "essential" (eloquent) brain region, complete resection is less likely due to the greater risk of triggering a stroke during surgery.

-A meta-analysis of 41,117 GBM patients demonstrated that the more tumour that can be removed during the first operation, the better the overall survival and the lesser chance of tumour returning too soon.
-In general, removing at least 70% of the tumour is considered satisfactory.
+A meta-analysis of 41,117 GBM patients revealed that the greater the amount of tumour removed during the initial operation, the higher the overall survival rate and the lower the risk of tumour recurrence.
+In general, it is acceptable to remove at least 70% of the tumour.

 Concurrent chemoradiation therapy

-Chemotherapy and radiation therapy are used to slow the growth of any tumour cells that cannot be removed by surgery.
-The main chemotherapy drug used is Temozolomide (TMZ), which works by stopping tumour cells from making new DNA.
-Therefore, if tumour cells cannot make DNA, they cannot divide into new tumour cells, so the tumour cannot grow.
-TMZ is also thought to make the tumour cells sensitive to the radiation and is usually taken for a further 6 months after radiotherapy has finished.
+Chemotherapy and radiation therapy are used to inhibit the growth of any cancer cells that cannot be eliminated by surgery.
+The most common chemotherapy medicine is Temozolomide (TMZ), which prevents cancer cells from producing new DNA.
+Hence, if cancer cells cannot produce DNA, they cannot divide into new cancer cells, and the tumour cannot develop.
+It is believed that TMZ makes tumour cells more sensitive to radiation and is typically administered for a further six months after radiotherapy has concluded.

 Some useful references

 Michaelsen SR, Christensen IJ, Grunnet K, et al. Clinical variables serve as prognostic factors in a model for survival from glioblastoma multiforme: an observational study of a cohort of consecutive non-selected patients from a single institution.
 BMC Cancer.
 2013;13(1):402.